nutso/redmine-plugin-project-priority/README.md

 # redmine-plugin-project-priority

-Redmine plugin that adds a priority field to projects, similar to issues, that can be used to filter issues.
+Redmine plugin that adds a priority field to projects, similar to issues, that can be used to filter and group issue lists.

+Supports Redmine 2.x

 Released under GPLv2 in accordance with Redmine licensing.